TomShacham/shacks/README.md

     - example monorepo sharing a client across it
 - performance test
   - look at express's benchmarking
+  - write up comparison
+  - look at why we are getting ECONNRESET
+  - how to do rate limiting or backpressure on node accepting connections
 - security e.g. header obfuscation etc. (node should handle this?)
 - Server sent events
 - content-range